irritant/serialist-grammar/README.markdown

 Duration rows consist of whitespace-delimited float values, surrounded by parenthesis and prefixed with `dur`.
 Duration values should be mapped to a multiple of beat/cycle duration in your target application. (`1` is equal to 1 beat, `0.5` is equal to half a beat, etc.) Values must be positive &mdash; negative values will result in a parse error and `0` values will be filtered.

 	dur(1 0.5 0.5 2 0) // parsed as [1, 0.5, 0.5, 2]

+#### Data

+Data rows consist of whitespace-delimited numeric values, surrounded by parenthesis and prefixed with any alphanumeric string.
+Data rows are indended to allow application developers to add support for arbitrary features (e.g. MIDI continuous controller messages).

+	cc127(32 64 96) // parsed as [32, 64, 96] with the label 'cc127'

 ### Transformations